jrom876/sciCalc/README.md

       ./main

-Please do not use the bpf2Calc and bpf3Calc files until further notice.
+Please do not use the bpf3Calc file until further notice.

 This app is in early development and still needs lots of work, but it is still quite functional.